2019 Master Gardener Core Training – Greene County Chapter

 Tuesdays & Thursdays, 1-4 pm

-If you are interested in becoming a Master Gardener and joining the Master Gardeners of Greene County, 2018 Core Training for new members begins Tuesday, February 6, 2018.
-Classes will be held from 6-9 pm on Tuesday and Thursday evenings at the Springfield Botanical Center, 2400 S. Scenic Ave and will continue through early April.
+If you are interested in becoming a Master Gardener and joining the Master Gardeners of Greene County, 2019 Core Training for new members begins Tuesday, February 12, 2019.
+Classes will be held from 6-9 pm on Tuesday and Thursday evenings at the Springfield Botanical Center, 2400 S. Scenic Ave, and will continue through early April.
 The cost to attend the classes is $160 per person or $275 for couples sharing a training manual.
 The program fee covers a training manual, class handouts, speaker fees and other expenses related to the class.
-For more information or to register for an orientation session, contact Kelly McGowan at or call 417-874-2965 or 881-8909.
-Dates for the orientation sessions are Tuesday, January 23, 2018 from 6-8 pm and Tuesday, January 30, 2018 from 6-8 pm.
-Attendance to one of these orientation sessions is mandatory in order to register.
-If you do not live in Greene County contact your local University of Missouri County Extension office for guidance.
+You will receive a class schedule at orientation.
+There are some snow days within the schedule, so it is possible we may end before April 11.
+For more information, contact Kelly McGowan at or call 417-874-2965 or 881-8909.

 Just as plants need nutrients, sun and oxygen to grow, Extension Master Gardeners need enthusiastic volunteers to thrive.
 Community service is at the core of the Master Gardener program in Springfield, MO and each year brings a new opportunity for area plant and garden enthusiasts to take our Master Gardener training and join our family of volunteers.

 You don’t have to be an expert gardener to become a member.
 Participants receive 30 hours of classroom training, and as a trainee, pledge to contribute 30 hours of volunteer service during the first year.
 When achieved, you have earned the title of Certified Master Gardener and 20 hours annually are required to maintain member status.